melaniesubbiah/harmfulagendasnews/README.md

-# Detecting Harmful Agendas in News Articles
+# Towards Detecting Harmful Agendas in News Articles
-Code and data for the paper - [Detecting Harmful Agendas in News Articles](https://arxiv.org/abs/2302.00102).
+Code and data for the ACL 2023 WASSA paper - [Towards Detecting Harmful Agendas in News Articles](https://aclanthology.org/2023.wassa-1.11/).

 ## NewsAgendas Dataset
 The annotated data can be found in the file *newsagendas.jsonl*.